tvhahn/EarthGAN/devlog/README.md

 >
 > Posts are in descending order (newest to oldest).

+## July 18, 2021

+The HPC was down for most of yesterday due to maintenance.
+Training is back up and running today though.

+Before I begin my next iteration of model training, I need to include the discriminator loss.
+It would be nice to see the trend, in TenorBoard, over time

 ## July 17, 2021

 Training continues... slowly.
 And interestingly, the "stripes" seemed to show up again (see the picture below).

 ![16_27](/home/tim/Documents/earth-mantle-surrogate/devlog/img/16_27.png)

-The stripes do seem to disappear after several mini-batches, as shown below in epoch 16, mini-batch 138.
-It appears that the appear, and then disappear, in an oscillating fashion.
+The stripes  disappear after several mini-batches, as shown below in epoch 16, mini-batch 138.
+The stripes seem to come-and-go in an oscillating fashion.

 ![16_138](/home/tim/Pictures/16_138.png)